robbi5/esp32-spi-eppp-server/README.md

 ## How it works

-1. The server starts a WiFi manager.
-On first boot (or when saved credentials are erased), it opens a SoftAP captive portal (`ESP32-Config` by default) so you can enter WiFi credentials via a browser.
-Credentials are stored in NVS and reused on subsequent boots.
+When the ESP32 boots, it tries to connect to your WiFi network.
+If it doesn't have credentials saved (or if they are incorrect), it starts an open AP called `ESP32-Config` and runs a captive portal on port 80 so you can configure them from a browser.

-2. It starts an EPPP SPI gateway and waits for an SPI client to connect.
+Once connected to WiFi, it starts the SPI transport and waits for the client.
+When the client connects, the devices establish a point-to-point IP link.
+The gateway then forwards the client's traffic to the WiFi network using lwIP's NAPT.

-3. Once connected, an IP tunnel is established over SPI and traffic is forwarded between the EPPP interface and WiFi using lwIP NAT (NAPT).
+By default, the gateway also runs a port-forwarding proxy.
+It listens on port 80 on the WiFi side and forwards incoming connections across the SPI link to the client.
+When the SPI link goes up, the gateway automatically shuts down its WiFi config web server to release port 80 for the proxy.

 ## Download Release & Flash